zarmory/http-noah/README.rst

       await client.get(...)  # Limited to 10 seconds
       await client.post(..., timeout=Timeout(total=20))  # per call override

-However if you reflect on nested client approach as was suggested earlier, you can quickly notice that re-defining ``timeout`` argument in all your high-level methods is very onerous.
+However, if you reflect on the nested client approach as was suggested earlier, you can quickly notice that re-defining ``timeout`` argument in all your high-level methods is very onerous.
 Fortunately, http_noah stands true to its name and provides an easy solution with the help of ``timeout`` context manager that both sync and async client implements: